hzeller/beagleg/hardware/README.md

      cp template-pru-io-routines.hp MyCapeName/pru-io-routines.hp
      ```

-You can enable compilation for your new cape by setting the variable `HARDWARE_TARGET` in
+You can enable compilation for your new cape by setting the variable `BEAGLEG_HARDWARE_TARGET`
-the toplevel Makefile to your cape name:
+in the toplevel Makefile to your cape name:

-     HARDWARE_TARGET=MyCapeName
+     BEAGLEG_HARDWARE_TARGET=MyCapeName

 Please check out the existing subdirectories to get an idea.
 If you added a new board,
 consider sending a patch.